NCBI-Codeathons/pubmed-codeathon-team1/README.md

 ##### Notes

 This file isn't populated properly for books as it just loads article metadata.
-This is a small number of items (122 out of 7206 publications) so shouldn't impact results too much. _*TODO:*_ clean up book items
+This is a small number of items (122 out of 7206 publications) so shouldn't impact results too much.

 ### Feature files